A closer inspection of your car underside will reveal a series of tubes running from the engine to the backside of the car.

 Similar to the muffler is the resonator.
 Its work is to reduce exhaust pipe noise.
 The resonator is filled with sound muffling materials.
 A series of pipes connect the different parts of the exhaust system.
 The muffler reduces exhaust noise through a series of baffles.
-Here sound waves are bounced back through the baffles, and this causes it to lose its power and wavelength.
+Here, sound waves are bounced back through the baffles, and this causes them to lose their power and wavelength.

 Other cars may have a muffler made from fiberglass, or sound observing materials.
 The last part of the exhaust system is the tail pipe.
 This is the part that extends outside the car; it releases the exhaust gases into the environment.

 The exhaust system helps to control the release of harmful gases to the environment.
 Some of these include sulfur dioxide, hydrocarbons, carbon monoxide, lead, nitrogen oxide, and phosphorous.

 Exhaust system maintenance